Here are some of the best things to see and do in the Model County.

 Take a ten-minute detour outside Wexford Town to the Wexford Wildfowl Reserve, an internationally renowned wild bird sanctuary.
 Don’t expect pristine wilderness; this is farmland, which is what has made it a natural haven for huge flocks of birds.
 Spy some of the 8,000 Greenland White Fronted Geese (35% of the world’s population) as well as migrating whopper swans, visiting goshawks and much more.

 These magnificent wild birds aren’t the only return visitors to Wexford.
-Chances are you’ll be planning your next trip there before you even leave.
+Chances are you’ll be planning your next trip before you even leave.
+From beautiful beaches to incredible islands, head over to our Wexford destination page to discover more of the Model County’s hidden gems.